Preparing Spin Squeezed States via Adaptive Genetic Algorithm

 Building upon these foundations, we propose a novel GA-based optimal control strategy for preparing non-classical spin states in an open environment.
 Our approach leverages a sequence of square pulses, mimicking bang-bang control~\cite{26PRA582733,27PRA86022321}, to steer the system towards a desired squeezed state.
 Optimization is achieved through a process mirroring natural selection, where candidate control sequences, encoded as `individuals', undergo crossover and mutation within `populations'.
 Through iterative generations, the fittest individuals are selected, driving the system towards the optimal control solution.
 We rigorously evaluate the performance of this scheme across a wide range of control parameters, system sizes, and thermal environments, demonstrating its robustness and efficacy.
+We go beyond a simple demonstration by thoroughly benchmarking our algorithm against both a constant control scheme and a state-of-the-art RL agent, highlighting the GA's competitive performance.
+We further showcase the versatility of our framework by directly optimizing for metrologically relevant squeezing, revealing that the GA can discover control protocols that yield scalable squeezing approaching the fundamental Heisenberg limit, even under dissipative conditions.
 Furthermore, we explore the scalability of the algorithm and its potential applicability to other quantum systems, such as BECs, highlighting its experimental feasibility.

 The structure of this paper is as follows: In Section \ref{ConStr}, we introduce the GA-based optimization framework designed for the preparation of nonclassical quantum states.
 Section \ref{RLandGA} details the integration of the GA module within the control scheme.
 In Section \ref{CSM}, we describe the quantum model employed for generating target spin-squeezed states.
 Section \ref{PSSS} outlines the procedure for preparing spin-squeezed states in an open collective spin system using the adaptive GA.
-In Section \ref{ConRes}, we evaluate the performance of the proposed method, analyzing the impact of control pulse frequency, control type diversity, system scalability, and thermal excitation.
-Section \ref{discussion} discusses potential experimental implementations, including the use of BECs and the applicability of this approach to other quantum systems.
+In Section \ref{ConRes}, we evaluate the performance of the proposed method, analyzing the impact of control pulse frequency, control type diversity, system scalability, and robustness.
+Section \ref{discussion} discusses potential experimental implementations, and compares GA with alternative control strategies.
 The adaptability and scalability of the GA module are also discussed.
 Section \ref{CONC} summarizes the findings of this study.